Proto:Chrono Trigger (SNES)/Area Differences/1000 AD

 The map of 1000 AD underwent several minor changes, and at least three major ones:

 - Zenan Bridge is broken.
 While this does indeed happen in the final during 600 AD, at no point is it in the same state of disrepair in 1000 AD.
-Since it was still possible in the latter era to reach the southern continent by ferry, the programmers undoubtedly deemed it pointless to keep it broken.
+Since it is still possible to reach the southern continent by ferry in this build, it was undoubtedly deemed pointless to keep the bridge broken.

 - Medina underwent a few changes.
 First, the well in the center of town was replaced with a more elaborate town square, while two houses near the northern part of town were removed.
 One of these was made into Melchior's house, which had yet to be placed in its normal location just outside Heckran's Cave.
 The small patch of forest where it would later be relocated was slightly larger, and several trees were also added in the final.